coffee-software-show/2025-11-22-bootiful-spring-ws/README.md

 * add `ws-support` to see the support for other protocols.
 [JMS](https://docs.spring.io/spring-ws/docs/current/reference/html/#_jms_transport) and [e-mail](https://docs.spring.io/spring-ws/docs/current/reference/html/#_email_transport) and [XMPP](https://docs.spring.io/spring-ws/docs/current/reference/html/#_xmpp_transport).
 * it works really well if you're using it in a (synchronous) Tomcat-based Servlet context, obviously, and especially so in a Spring Boot context.
 Spring Boot ships with an autoconfiguration that stands up an embedded webserver and installs the requisite `MessageDispatcherServlet`.
 * funny enough, Spring WS - which is a _very_ old project with code that's almost 20 years old - ships with an embedded webserver implementation.
 Obviously, you won't want to use this since Spring Boot does the job so much better.
 I just think its interesting.
-* anyway, since Spring WS assumes a Servlet container, you'll want to enable virtual threads: `spring.threads.virtual.enabled=true`, on both the client and the service.
+* anyway, since Spring WS assumes a Servlet container and runtime, as opposed to a reactive runtime like Netty, you'll want to enable virtual threads: `spring.threads.virtual.enabled=true`, on both the client and the service.

-*
+## act 2: GraalVM native images
+* so far we've been running the service embedded in the Spring Boot application. obviously, today there are many ways to dramatically improve the runtime efficiency of JVM-based code.
+One of my favorites is to use GraalVM to pre-compile a JVm program into native code.
+* I wondered how difficult it might be to do that for a Spring WS application.
+It's not _too_ bad, though I'll tell you it wasn't trivial, either.